 Having a new puppy is akin to welcoming a new family member.
 There’s a new baby for everyone to huddle around.
 Especially for children, it’s as if they’ve got a new playmate.
 By having a new puppy, the house will undoubtedly feel more alive than it ever has before.

 But from day one, watch for potential warning signs of an aggressive puppy.
 Rather than filling your family with joy, it might only be one that’s laden with worry.
 After all, it’s normal to feel concerned about an aggressive puppy’s behavior and whether he will grow out of it.
 More than just destroying things, there’s also an imminent danger the puppy could cause more harm than good.

-The odds are your puppy’s disposition is perfectly normal, but there are exceptions.
+The odds are good that your puppy’s disposition is perfectly normal, but there are exceptions.
 As a rule, there are warning signs you may have an aggressive puppy.
-You need to recognize if a puppy doesn’t have the appropriate temperament to be a family pet, and could be a dangerous liability.
+Watch your puppy’s body language.

 Never excuse or ignore the behavior of an aggressive puppy!
 Without help, there is little doubt an aggressive puppy will become a dangerous dog!